 App Store Review Response Prompts to Lift Rating

-App Store and Play Store review-response prompts — turn 1-star reviews into rating recoveries, handle bug reports, defuse anger, and document feature requests without sounding scripted.
+15 App Store and Play Store review-reply prompts that turn 1-star reviews into rating recoveries — angry users, bug reports, false claims, and feature requests, sized for Apple's 5,970-char and Play's 350-char limits.

-Most apps respond to reviews with the same three template replies, which makes the brand sound like an outsourced helpdesk.
-These 15 prompts generate human, specific responses that often convert 1-2 star reviewers into rating updates.
-Coverage: angry reviews, bug reports, false-claim reviews, feature requests, glowing reviews, and the silent middle band (3 star) that holds the most rating-lift potential.
+Most apps answer reviews with the same three canned lines, which makes the brand read like an outsourced helpdesk.
+These 15 prompts generate human, specific replies that move 1-2 star reviewers to revise their score.
+A study of developer responses (Hassan et al.) found 4.4% of users raised their rating after a reply versus 0.7% with no reply — roughly a 6x lift — and apps that respond to at least half their reviews see a 0.3-0.7 star gain over 90 days.
+Coverage: angry reviews, bug reports, false-claim reviews, feature requests, glowing reviews, and the quiet 3-star band that holds the most upside.

 Who this is for

-Mobile-app founders managing reviews themselves, support leads at app studios, growth teams tracking rating velocity, and customer ops teams that own App Store / Play Store replies.
+Mobile-app founders managing reviews themselves, support leads at app studios, growth teams tracking rating velocity, and customer-ops teams that own App Store / Play Store replies.
+To respond on App Store Connect you need an Account Holder, Admin, or Customer Support role; on Google Play, a developer-account user with reply access.

 When not to use these prompts

-Do not use these to manufacture replies for reviews you have not read.
-Do not use them to dispute a refund or take a legal position — escalate those off-platform.
+Do not draft replies for reviews you have not read in full.
+Do not use them to dispute a refund or take a legal position in public — escalate those off-platform to email or your support desk.

 Best for